Difference between Light Microscope and Electron Microscope

 microscope.

-the specimen is mounted on the a metallic grid that placed on the stage.
+specimen is mounted on the metallic grid placed on the stage.

 Magnification